-- Consulting with employees via staff surveys - Providing updates to all staff members, via school bulletins, CEO staff newsletters - Regular meetings between the Chairs of the Local Governing Boards and the Trust Board - Consulting with employees on matters such as: risk assessments, workload - Using Microsoft teams as a platform to share resources and communicate across schools - Whole staff training events - Commissioning a MAT review by Ambition Institute - Ensuring our appraisal process took into account impact of covid infections during Spring Term - Ensuring recruitment processes are not discriminatory
+- Consulting with employees via staff surveys - Ensuring the executive meet weekly with school leaders. - Providing updates to all staff members, via school bulletins, CEO staff newsletters - Regular meetings between the Chairs of the Local Governing Boards and the Trust Board - Consulting with employees on matters such as: risk assessments, workload - Using Microsoft teams as a platform to share resources and communicate across schools. - Whole staff training events - Ensuring recruitment processes are not discriminatory.